-6.1.
+6.3.
 Supply chain mapping

-In 2020, we gathered information from our database of suppliers to better understand our supplier population.
+During 2020, we gathered information from our database of suppliers to better understand our supplier population.
 We then selected a sample of our suppliers based on risk criteria that included the type of services or goods provided to SUEZ and the country of origin.
+We believe that the benefits of this exercise flow into 2021 and key matters continue to be addressed by the business.

-6.2.
+6.4.
 Due diligence self-assessment questionnaire